-In establishing the overall approach to the Company audit, we determined the type of work that needed to be performed by us, as the Company engagement team, or other EY network firms, operating under our instructions.
+In establishing the overall approach to the Company audit, we determined the type of work that needed to be performed by us, as the Company engagement team, or other EY network firms, operating under our direction and oversight.
+EY US performed audit procedures over investments and IT, EY Canada performed audit procedures over reinsurance.
 Where the work was performed by an EY network firm, we determined the level of involvement we needed to have in the audit work to be able to conclude whether sufficient appropriate audit evidence had been obtained.

-The Audit Engagement Partner and senior members of the Company engagement team reviewed the work performed by the EY network firms.
+The Audit Engagement Partner and senior members of the audit team reviewed the work performed by the EY network firms.
 This, together with audit procedures performed by us, gave us the evidence we needed for our opinion on the Company's financial statements.

-In assessing the risk of material misstatement to the financial statements, and to ensure we had adequate quantitative coverage of significant accounts in the financial statements, we performed audit procedures related to Liberty Mutual Insurance Europe Limited branches as noted below.
+In assessing the risk of material misstatement to the financial statements, and to ensure we had adequate quantitative coverage of significant accounts in the financial statements, we performed audit procedures related to Liberty Mutual Insurance Europe Limited's branches as noted below.
 In doing so, we also considered qualitative factors and checked we obtained sufficient coverage across all financial statements line items in the financial statements.
 This scope provided us with coverage of more than 90% of gross written premium.

-Details of the branches audited by us are:
+Details of the branch financial information audited by us are:

 Branch Scope Auditor

-LMIE European branches Full EY London
+LMIE London Full EY London

-Hong Kong Specific EY Hong Kong
+LMIE Paris Full EY London